 More information on scoring can be found on the MTEL website.

 If you selected the option to receive your score report by email, you will be able to view your score report at 10 p.m.
 Eastern Time on the day of your score report date.
-You can view the continuously updated score report dates here.
+Here is where you can go to view the MTEL score report dates.
+While score reports are subject to delays, generally you can expect to get the results from your MTEL exam about a month after you took the exam and sometimes sooner.

 If for some reason you have not received your score report two weeks after your score report date, you can contact Evaluation Systems.